areasflavio/next-world-trip/README.md

 Some key features are:

-- Pages are loadesd using SSG.
+- Pages are loaded using SSG.
 - Responsive layout.
 - Some history about the continent.
 - Curiosities of the continent.